sridharapido/docker-workshop/exercise/01/README.md

 5c5c3b36a3e6   docker/getting-started   "/docker-entrypoint.…"   1 minutes ago   Up 1 minutes   0.0.0.0:80->80/tcp   hardcore_margulis
 ```

 _NOTE : The Container ID & NAMES fields will be generated at random.
-Hence, they will most likely be different on your system_
+Hence, they will be different on your system_

 ### The time for magic